About this Program

 To graduate with this major, students must complete all university, college, and major requirements.

-Students majoring in religion have gone on to work with non-government organizations and religious communities, including pastoral work and administration.
-Students receive truly interdisciplinary training and many have gone on to pursue advanced degrees in the humanities, social sciences, law, education, journalism, and social services.
+Students majoring in religion receive truly interdisciplinary training and many pursue advanced degrees in the humanities, social sciences, law, education, journalism, and social services.
+Religion majors have also gone on to work in non-governmental organizations, private companies, and religious communities.
 The religion program complements many other programs at the University of Florida, including Latin American studies, sustainability studies, Jewish studies, African studies, and Asian studies.

-The 10 courses (30 credits) for the undergraduate major in religion must be completed with minimum grades of C. These courses must be taken from the introductory, intermediate and advanced levels of the religion curriculum and they must expose the student to both eastern and western thought.
+The 10 courses (30 credits) for the undergraduate major in religion must be completed with minimum grades of C (2.0 GPA).
+These courses must be taken from the introductory, intermediate, and advanced levels of the religion curriculum.

 Code | Title | Credits |